Knuxfan24/Knuxs-Misc-Tools/README.md

 # Knux's Miscellaneous Tools
-A small repository containing simple C# code that I hack together to either make some of the stuff I do easier or just to test some stuff.
+A repository containing simple C# code that I hack together to either make some of the stuff I do easier or just to test some stuff.
 I also dump random reverse engineering stuff in various states of unfinished here too because why not?

 I don't officially support any of the stuff in this repo.
-It's mostly here for my own archival.
-If you want to use any of this, you're on your own.
+It's mostly here for my own archival and a potential reference point for other people's research.
+If you want to actually use any of this, you're on your own.

 ___